peanut sesame noodles

 Nevertheless, I haven’t even told you about my Single Girl’s Dinner from Monday night.
 No, calm down, Alex did not finally tire of me, the dishes I create and my incessant complaining about the wrinkles on my forehead (and the IfYouLovedMeYou’dBuyMeBotox!), etc. He just had some clients taking him out to dinner and I was in no mood for take-out.
 Well, that’s not true, I was in the mood for takeout-like food, but I wanted it to be the way I like it which pretty much left me with the option of making it myself.
 Such is the life of the Too Picky For Their Own Good.

 I had cold peanut sesame noodles for the first time when I was 13 and had recently decided to go vegetarian.
 A friend who was also eschewing meat wanted to go to a Chinese restaurant and I was certain there would be nothing for us eat, but she ordered them for us and I was instantly, head-over-heels in love.
 If this was vegetarian food, I was in it for the long haul (or about until the age of 28, you know, whichever came first).
-However, it was many more years before I found a formula for it that allowed me to make it at home, any time I pleased.
+However, it was many more years before I found a formula — this one –for it that allowed me to make it at home, any time I pleased.

 Peanut Sesame Noodles